ic2019/groupb_project1/Analysis.md

 _Based on the survey data, people who smoke daily have an average weight just above 176.
 But those with an average weight of 180 doesn't seem to smoke at all.
 Now also see that some with an average wt of 180 refused to answer to the survey question.
 Now not sure, if that means if they actually smoke or not interested in the survey.
 So basically not able to find any correlation between weight and smoking habits._

-### Education Vs Habits
+#### Education Vs Habits

 ![education_habits](Images/data_analysis/education_habits.png)

 _Trend/Analysis_

 _The trend shows that as people are getting more educated, some of the bad habits are reducing. ( Alcohol consumption and % of people Smoking).
 At the same time fruits consumption is increasing but drop in vegetable consumption per day and physical activities.
 The more educated, people get busier and less time for exercie may be?
 But overall, education drives awareness._

-### State of Residence Vs Habits and Health Risks
+#### State of Residence Vs Habits and Health Risks

 ![states_habits_diseases](Images/data_analysis/states_habits_diseases.png)

-In this analysis, we have randomly choosing 10 states and comparing the total disease % in those states against various habits.
+In this analysis, we have randomly chosen 10 states and comparing the total disease % against various habits.

 _Trend/Analysis_